we all have

 the genes

 A cell produces the molecules it needs by reading the genetic code written in our DNA.
 To do this, the heritable information in a gene, which is a sequence of DNA base pairs, is copied several times (transcription) as RNA molecules and then translated into a functional gene product, the protein.
 The amount of RNA molecules resulting from a single gene indicates the expression of that gene and correlates with the amount of protein produced.
-Proteins make many of the structures and all the enzymes in a cell or organism and are responsible for a proper cellular function.
+Proteins form many of the structures in a cell or organism, act as enzymes, and are essential for proper cellular function.

 BMAL1